mergewayhq/mergeway-cli/docs/arch/schema-spec.md

 ## File Association

 `include` bind a type to one or more data files.
 Patterns may select both YAML and JSON documents.
 When matching files, the CLI infers the type from the configuration; a top-level `type` field is optional and only used as an override/sanity check.

+Inline data defined within the schema participates in validation and read operations just like file-backed records.
+When both inline and file data supply the same identifier, the file-sourced record wins.
+Inline data is intentionally immutable at runtime; mutating commands continue to operate on disk files only.

 ```yaml
 # multi-object file example